Isuzu D-Max review

 You may not have noticed, but the Isuzu D-Max was facelifted in mid-2023 with a new front grille, new wheel designs and some fresh interior fabrics.
 Yeah, it wasn't the most comprehensive overhaul.
 But as the saying goes, if it ain't broke...

-The Toyota Hilux and Ford Ranger remained a constant on our shores, and now in 2025 there are new rivals like the Ranger-based Amarok, the KGM Musso and the pricey Ineos Grenadier Quartermaster.
-And yet, 2024 was Isuzu’s best year for sales to date, with over 6,500 examples of the D-Max shifted to UK buyers.
+The Toyota Hilux and Ford Ranger remained a constant on our shores, and now there are rivals like the new, Ranger-based Amarok, the KGM Musso and the pricey Ineos Grenadier Quartermaster.

 Has the D-Max fully stepped away from its workaday image?

 Not quite.
-Isuzu has taken a leap towards ‘lifestyle’, but because it only has the D-Max to focus on it’s still able to offer the classic ‘Utility’ spec complete with steel wheels, black plastic bumpers and halogen headlights.
-There’s more detail over on the buying tab, but prices for that start at £27,505.
+Isuzu has taken a leap towards ‘lifestyle', but because it only has the D-Max to focus on it's still able to offer the classic ‘Utility' spec complete with steel wheels, black plastic bumpers and halogen headlights.
+There's more detail over on the Buying tab, but prices for that start at £28,755.

-As you walk up the range the D-Max strays further into posh pickup territory, although the top spec £52k+ AT35 version is actually a badass, widebody adventure truck built by the folk over at Arctic Trucks.
-Presumably that’s for the people who consider climbing a mountain before breakfast a ‘lifestyle’ activity.
+As you walk up the range the D-Max strays further into posh pick-up territory, although the top-spec, £58k+ AT35 version is actually a badass, widebody adventure truck built by the folk over at Arctic Trucks.
+Presumably that's for the people who consider climbing a mountain before breakfast a ‘lifestyle' activity.

 What's under the skin of the D-Max?